 Font and Colors

-Both pieces of text are in French Oldstyle serif typeface.
+Both pieces of text are in the French Oldstyle serif typeface.
 It’s called Adobe Garamond SemiBold and was developed by designers Robert Slimbach and Claude Garamond.
 Words are in uppercase.
-The emblem palette is classic and is a combination of white (background) with black (lettering).
+The emblem palette is classic: white (background) and black (lettering).